hashicorp/terraform/website/docs/language/settings/backends/kubernetes.html.md

 -> **Note:** This backend is limited by Kubernetes' maximum Secret size of 1MB.
 See [Secret restrictions](https://kubernetes.io/docs/concepts/configuration/secret/#restrictions) for details.

-**Kind: Standard (with locking)**
+Stores the state in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).

-Stores the state in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) with locking done using a Lease resource.
+This backend supports [state locking](/docs/language/state/locking.html), with locking done using a Lease resource.

 ## Example Configuration